• Skip to primary navigation

 To sum up

 The role of food is to provide you with enough macro and micro-nutrients to fulfill daily requirements and well being.
-I feel like saying, the role of food is to help you fight inflammation, especially when you're dealing with chronic inflammation!
-Limiting the food that can cause inflammation is the best thing you can do to your health.
+I feel like saying: the role of food is to help you fight inflammation, especially when you're dealing with chronic inflammation!
+Limiting the food that can cause inflammation is the best thing you can do for your health.

-There's no magic bullet when it comes to food sensitivity in Rheumatoid Arthritis.
-As you have found in the article Microbiome, we all have a unique microbiome.
+There's no magic bullet when it comes to food sensitivity in chronic inflammation or auto-immune diseases.
+As you'll find in the article Microbiome, we all have a unique microbiome.
 This will determine how you break down the food you eat.

-Hope you'll find this content helpful and thus improve your way of eating to help yourself reduce inflammation as that is my sole goal.
+I hope you'll find this content helpful and improve your eating habits to help yourself reduce inflammation, as that is my sole goal.
 Leave a comment to help others as well.

 Resource